-Be sure to be dressed appropriately for visiting the Grand Palace and Temples.
-For both men and women, this means:
+Insider Tip: Make sure you’ve dressed appropriately for visiting The Grand Palace and Wat Phra Kaew.
+This applies to both men and women.

-- No shoulders or mid-drifts on show (also no very low cut tops or open shirts)
+- No shoulders or mid-drifts on show, this also includes no low-cut tops or open shirts

 - Shorts, skirts and dresses should be below the knees